-Undeclared Students.
-At the earliest possible date, whether that be before or after New Student Orientation, the GSBS Dean or a designee will meet with each undeclared student and advise them regarding 1st-year course selection, lab rotations, GSBS policy for selecting a concentration, and other academic issues.
+- a) At the earliest possible date, whether that be before or after New Student Orientation, the GSBS Dean (or a designee) will meet with each undeclared student and advise them regarding 1st-year course selection, lab rotations, GSBS policy for selecting a concentration, and other academic issues. - b) As part of the core curriculum course- Core V: Introduction to Biomedical Research (GSBS 5275),undeclared students will receive additional advising regarding chosing a mentor and a graduate concentration and will undertake a laboratory rotation of their choosing.